 Some homes have a first-floor in-law suite connected to a three-car garage that would be perfect for active grandparents who want their own space.
 Many times, in-law suite homes in the 5000-square-foot range have a private entrance, fully equipped kitchen, and their own washer and dryer, leaving this area of the home completely independent from the rest of the house.

-Another option in a separate living quarters for someone not challenged by stairs, like a 20-something or 30-something child who has moved back home, would be a 4500 to 5000 square foot floor plan that has bonus space in either the basement or above the garage.
-Many are designed with separate entrances and for the apartment above a completely separate garage; the space wouldn’t even be connected to a main house.
+Another option is a separate living quarters for someone not challenged by stairs, like a 20-something or 30-something child who has moved back home, would be a 4500 to 5000 square foot floor plan with bonus space in either the basement or above the garage.
+Many are designed with separate entrances, and for the apartment above a completely separate garage, the space wouldn’t even be connected to the main house.
 This could be the ideal situation for a child who wants to have guests over for late-night poker games.

 The House That Continues to Give

-The latent beauty of building a multigenerational home with separate studio or apartment space – especially with a completely isolated entrance disconnected from the main home – is the versatility that it offers the homeowner down the road.
+The latent beauty of building a multigenerational home with a separate studio or apartment space – especially with a completely isolated entrance disconnected from the main house – is the versatility that it offers the homeowner down the road.

 Perhaps your grown child finds a partner or a great job and wants to buy his or her own home, or an elderly parent eventually needs more specialized care in a retirement facility.
 Homeowners won’t be left with a gaping hole in their home design that would force them to move to a smaller property.
 A garage apartment or basement suite with its own entrance could easily be rented out when it’s not in use.
 As a homeowner, you could benefit from ongoing rental income for your in-law apartment until you have a use for it again.
 So you are not only saving money by putting multiple family members under one roof but also creating the option for future passive rental income.